 When I was a teenager, despite enjoying English as a subject, I had no opinion on Shakespeare.
 We studied Romeo and Juliet, and I enjoyed watching the Baz Luhrmann adaptation (in class of course).
 When I hit A levels, we studied Othello; I quite liked the grittiness of the plot, and still think Iago is the quintessential villain.
 Then I taught The Merchant of Venice to a GCSE student.
 I studied classics like Titus Andronicus, Hamlet, Much Ado About Nothing, King Lear and The Tempest at university.
-But I still had no real opinion on Shakespeare’s plays, and never considered visiting Shakespeare’s Globe.
+But I still had no real opinion on Shakespeare’s best loved plays, and never considered visiting Shakespeare’s Globe.

 Not until I watched my first live performance.